matt-handy/TheAllCommander/README.md

 # Defense Recommendations
 TheAllCommander has an evolving guide for detection of as many client side indicators of compromise emulated by this tool as possible.
 It can be found here: [Blue Team Guide](blue_team/IOC_Guide.md)

+# Audit Mode
+TheAllCommander can audit for systems for common misconfiguration, including service quoting errors, service argument permissions issues, improper registry settings, etc. The audit sequence is intended to be running with a daemon running as a normal, low permission user.
+A higher number of false positives will be identified if running as an administrative user, as the daemon will identify permissions for things that a nominal user should be able to to.
+Compatibility for audits has been tested with both text-only command channels and the python daemon.

+audit_all_the_things - The command macro to invoke the audit suite.

 # Interfaces
 Check out the [Developers Guide](DevelopersGuide.md)